 Job seekers and young people across Scotland can access free training to support work skills and career prospects through an online portal.

-Small to medium-sized enterprises (SMEs) across Scotland can access training up to the value of £5,000, delivered by The Open University to support upskilling or retraining employees.
+Small to medium-sized enterprises (SMEs) across Scotland can access training up to the value of £5,000, provided by the OU to support staff development.
+Apprenticeship Levy-paying employers across Scotland can access training up to the value of £15,000.

 Community councillors in Scotland can access a unique portal of free online OU courses which includes collections on digital skills, business skills, finance and fundraising, and community and society.